MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 1. The Viva Glint admin selects specific survey programs and sends the data to Viva Insights.

-1. The Viva Insights admin validates and processes the data.
+1. Viva Insights validates and processes the data.

 ## What data can be sent to Viva Insights?
 Data that can be sent: